TAX IMPLICATIONS OF DIVORCE IN FLORIDA

 PREPARING FOR THE TAX IMPLICATIONS OF DIVORCE

 You cannot adequately prepare for the tax implications of divorce unless you understand what they are likely to be.
-As with any complex aspect of divorce, it is best to have the advice of an attorney who is experienced in Florida divorce matters, particularly in high net worth divorce.
+As with any complex aspect of divorce, it is best to have the advice of an attorney who is experienced in Florida divorce and family law matters, particularly in high net worth divorce.
 If you have questions about the likely tax implications of your divorce in Florida, we invite you to contact Miami divorce lawyer Antonio Jimenez to schedule a consultation.